 As far as equipment is concerned, as a minimum you will need a smoker, a hive tool, and a good book for reference.
 The smoker is used to keep bees away from the part of the hive you are working on.
 It burns slowly and produces cool smoke which will not harm the bees.
 When they encounter smoke their instinct is to go to their honey stores and feed, which in the wild would be their way of dealing with a fire which might threaten the colony.
 The hive tool is used to separate the parts of the hive when opening it and to free the frames before removing them.
 A tool is needed because the bees seal small gaps in the hive with propolis, which is essentially a resin glue.

 How much will it cost?

-A complete self-assembly National hive will cost about £150.
-Fully assembled hives obviously cost more.
+- National Hive: A self-assembly hive will cost about £150.

-The price of a nucleus of bees (on about 5 frames) varies from year to year according to supply and demand, but is normally over £100.
+- Nucleus of Bees: Varies according to supply and demand, but is normally over £150.
 The best price will probably be from your local association.

 It is possible to get complete beekeeping starter kits for £250 upwards, which include the hive, protective clothing, smoker, beekeeping book and often other useful gadgets.

 The most expensive piece of equipment which beekeepers use is a honey extractor, and these start at around £175.
 Most associations have arrangements for members to borrow or hire honey extraction equipment.